-- 4. If you want to post cure or accelerate the micro cure so you can proceed with sanding, simply lay a tarp over the area (supported off the micro, of course) and place a small space heater under it.
-Be sure to protect is so that a fire can not start on the tarp.
-This will create a mini-oven and achieve a nice, fast post cure.
-The smallest available space heater will work very well.
-And you don't have to worry about a fire starting in the prepregs, unlike the vinylester kits that are common on the market and burn with a fury, your Lancair's prepregs will not sustain a flame at all. - 5.
+- B 3.
 When you're ready to first sand the micro, use a 50 grit paper on a long board.
-These "long boards" are available in any auto body repair shop and use the standard 3" x 14" sanding sheets.
-It's a good idea to buy a pack of 50 grit and 80 grit. - 6.
-You should always sand on a 45° angle to the contour and run the sanding board in a bit of a diagonal direction.
-Also, change directions of stroke regularly so that you achieve a nice smooth transition across the BID tapes thus not generating any grooves or waves. - 7.
-If you start with a 50 grit sandpaper, you should use that to only get the lumps and bumps off of the micro then switch to an 80 grit to get down to a nice smooth blend.
-Any second applications of micro will usually be best treated with only 80 & 120 grit. - 8.
+These "long boards" area available in any auto body repair shop and use the standard 3" x 14" sanding sheets.
+It's a good idea to buy a pack of 50 grit and 80 grit. - B 4.
+You should always sand on a 45-degree angle to the contour and run the sanding board in a bit of a diagonal direction.
+Also, change directions of stroke regularly so that you achieve a nice smooth transition across the BID tapes thus not generating any grooves or waves. - B 5.
+If you start with a 50 grit sandpaper, you should only use that to get the lumps and bumps off of the micro, then switch to an 80 grit to get down to a nice smooth blend.
+Any second applications of micro will usually be best treated with 80 & 120 grit. - B 6.
 A small 3" x 6" sanding block is also quite helpful as is a "half round" sanding board.
-The half round is used along sharply rolled surfaces like at the wing to fuselage joggles, etc. The half-round sanding boards will use 1/4 of a standard sheet. - 9.
+The half round is used along sharply rolled surfaces like the wing to fuselage joggles, etc. The half-round sanding boards will use 1/4 of a standard sheet. - B 7.
+The pressurized fuselages need to have a 1 BID layup of fiberglass applied over the thick micro areas, around the door area.
+We have noticed our micro around the door and fairing area is experiencing some cracking.
+The carbon can take the loads but unfortunately the micro alone cannot take the stretching.
+Again the micro areas that are over 1/8" thick should have one layer of glass applied over it. - B 8.
 With micro well dressed over the BID tapes, etc., you're ready for primer.